NASA-SUITS-Teams/JARVIS-2025/README.md

 |Task Priority Queue|*Taking resource consumption and task priorities (L, M, H) and suggesting a task queue*|
 |Resource consumption and Turnaround Points|*Predicting future resource use, and how that affects the paths the rover is able to take*|

+LunarLink
+Instructions TBD
+We intend to create a separate repo for this so its easier to clone